 - Make sure you handle the veal carefully and gently shake off excess at each step in dipping so you don’t get clumps of flour/breadcrumbs.

-- Make sure you have enough oil/butter in your pan so that it doesn’t go dry and toast.
-I know it can be tempting to cut back, as I often do, but the meat won’t cook as well and the crumbs can darken as you try to get the meat cooked (as a little bit in the pics here).
+- Make sure you have enough butter/oil in your pan so that it doesn't go dry and toast.
+I know it can be tempting to cut back, as I often do, but the meat won't cook as well and the crumbs can burn as you try to get the meat cooked.

 There is nothing more to it than that, except maybe a squeeze of lemon on top, which I always liked.
 Serve it with potato salad, fries, or potatoes with parsley.
 You might also get a side salad or vegetables like green beans or broccoli but nothing too complicated.